msya/msya.github.io/_pages/about.md

 title: "About"
 ---

+I am a [Google Developer Expert](https://developers.google.com/community/experts/directory/profile/profile-mohit_sarveiya) in Kotlin.
 I was an early adopter of Kotlin.
-I started using the language 8 years ago.
-I have helped integrate it at three different companies so far with small to large teams with different challenges.
+I have helped to integrate it at  different companies with varying team sizes with different challenges.
 I've also helped companies to adopt Coroutines.
-In this journey, I'm also an author of a book on Coroutines.
-I have shared my learnings and obstacles through conference and meetup talks and blog posts.
+In this journey, I have shared my learnings and obstacles through talks and blog posts.